V4M0N0S/easy-php-login/README.md

 🖥 Webserver with PHP & mod_rewrite | Just edit the files and upload to your server

-## Upcomming features
-🟡 Update to bootstrap 5

 ## Credits for background images
 1.jpg | Jeremy Bishop (https://unsplash.com/photos/Ui8rcq9bG90)